rrwick/Minipolish/README.md

 ```
 minimap2 -t 8 -x ava-ont long_reads.fastq.gz long_reads.fastq.gz > overlaps.paf
 miniasm -f long_reads.fastq.gz overlaps.paf > assembly.gfa
-minipolish --pacbio no -t 8 long_reads.fastq.gz assembly.gfa > polished.gfa
+minipolish --aligner minimap2 --pacbio no -t 8 long_reads.fastq.gz assembly.gfa > polished.gfa
 ```

 This repo contains a small Bash script (`miniasm_and_minipolish.sh`) to do those three steps in a single command.
-It takes two positional arguments: the long reads file, the number of threads, and overlap/aligner settings (clr, ccs, no):
+It takes four positional arguments: the long reads file, the number of threads, overlap/aligner settings (clr, ccs, no), and aligner (winnowmap, minimap2):
 ```
-miniasm_and_minipolish.sh long_reads.fastq.gz 8 no > polished.gfa
+miniasm_and_minipolish.sh long_reads.fastq.gz 8 no minimap2 > polished.gfa
 ```
-see `--pacbio` setting below
+see `--pacbio` and `--aligner` settings below

 ## Full usage

 ```
+usage: minipolish [--aligner {minimap2,winnowmap}] [--pacbio {clr,ccs,no}]
-usage: minipolish [-t THREADS] [--rounds ROUNDS] [--pacbio] [-h] [--version] reads assembly
+                  [-t THREADS] [--rounds ROUNDS] [--skip_initial] [-h] [--version]
+                  reads assembly

 Minipolish

 Positional arguments:
   reads                           Long reads for polishing (FASTA or FASTQ format)
   assembly                        Miniasm assembly to be polished (GFA format)

 Settings:
-  -t THREADS, --threads THREADS  Number of threads to use for alignment and polishing (default: 12)
-  --rounds ROUNDS                Number of full Racon polishing rounds (default: 2)
+  --aligner {minimap2,winnowmap}  Use minimap2 or winnowmap (must be in path) (default: minimap2)
-  --pacbio {clr,ccs,no}          Use --pacbio clr for continuous long PacBio reads to make Minipolish
+  --pacbio {clr,ccs,no}           Use --pacbio clr for continuous long PacBio reads to make
-                                 use the map-pb Minimap2 preset or
+                                  Minipolish use the map-pb Minimap2 preset or
                                   --pacbio ccs for asm20 Minimap2 preset for circular consensus
                                   sequence reads --pacbio no assumes Nanopore
-                                 reads and uses the map-ont preset)
+                                  reads and uses the map-ont preset (default= --pacbio no)
+  -t THREADS, --threads THREADS   Number of threads to use for alignment and polishing (default: 16)
+  --rounds ROUNDS                 Number of full Racon polishing rounds (default: 2)
+  --skip_initial                  Skip the initial polishing round - appropriate if the input
+                                  GFA does not have "a" lines (default: do the
+                                  initial polishing round

 Other:
   -h, --help                      Show this help message and exit
   --version                       Show program's version number and exit
 ```

 ## Citation